 This means the common to all viewers: Appearance->Outfits.
 There is nothing special to do, we just make an outfit and save it.
 This outfit will contain links to all the components that make up my nude avatar.

-For my basic nude avatar I have an outfit I named Nude 2016 Slink.
+For my basic nude avatar, I have an outfit I named Nude 2016 Slink.
 This is what I think of as a starter outfit.
 When I start a new outfit and want to use a mesh body, this is my starting point.
-Normally I wear this outfit via replace and then begin dressing.
-I can use it to build what I need for an RLV setup.
+Normally I wear this outfit via Replace and then begin dressing.
+I can use it to build what I need for any RLV setup.

 I also have a Nude 2016 SlinkX.
 The ‘X’ is for !Xcite.
 It has all my genitals, relays, and collars added.
-You decide how you want your nude self to be equipped and make an Outfit from that.
+You decide how you want your nude self to be equipped and make an Outfit with those items.

 I create a folder for RLV named .Core (nostrip) under #RLV.
 This folder will contain the items I want to remain on the avatar when it is completely stripped i.e., body, feet, etc. The dot/period before the name tells RLV devices not to show that folder in RLV menus.
 You find such menus in collars and other devices that allow people to dress or undress you.
 My thinking is they don’t need to be taking off my body or feet.

 The (nostrip) text tells the RLV system the things in this folder are never to be removed.
-This doesn’t mean you won’t find some device/toy somewhere that ignores this convention that messes you up.
+This doesn’t mean you won’t find some device/toy somewhere that ignores this convention and proceeds to mess you up.
 Then it is really handy to have that nude outfit for a quick recovery.

 Once I have the nude Outfit, I need to copy those things into the folder: #RLV/.Core (nostrip).
 Open two inventory windows, use the GEAR icon in your inventory panel.
 In one scroll to the #RLV folder and your nostrip folder.
 In the other navigate to My Outfits->[your nude outfit], whatever you named it.

 The reason you have to have made the Outfit using Appearance->Outfits is so the outfit is created using LINKS.
 It is important you use LINKS not copies of the actual items.
 You can use the items if you want.
-But, no-copy and no-mod items will be a pain.
+But, no-copy and no-mod items will be a pain in this setup.

 RLV doesn’t care if you use an item or link.
-I am saying use links because dong so avoids other problems, like the issues with no-copy items.
+I am saying use links because doing so avoids other problems, like the issues with no-copy items.

 Do this for all the items that you want to be part of your basic nude avatar.
-I have no idea why odd drag thing works.
+I have no idea why the odd drag thing works as it does.
 I do know it works where the normal COPY doesn’t.
-Of course if you don’t plan to keep or use the nude Outfit you made from Appearance->Outfits, you don’t need to drag items back from the #RLV folders.
+Of course, if you don’t plan to keep or use the nude Outfit you made from Appearance->Outfits, you don’t need to drag items back from the #RLV folders.
 I do that because I plan to use the Appearance->Outfits outfit.

-Whichever way you do it, you now have your RLV setup to keep your mesh avatar together when striped.
+Whichever way you do it, you now have your RLV setup to keep your mesh avatar together when stripped.